-Many people that inherit land want to put it to a sustainable use and forestry in many cases is the best alternative.
+Many people that receive inherited land want to put it to sustainable use and forestry in many cases is the best alternative.

 Some such people do not reside in Ireland, but this does not exclude them from availing of the grant and premium scheme and retaining ownership of the lands.

-The afforestation scheme accommodates such instances and Forestry Services Ltd. provide a tailored forest establishment and management service for such people.
+The afforestation scheme accommodates such instances and Forestry Services Ltd. provides a tailored forest establishment and management service for such people.